 - 6.2 The Core Area is shown on the Key Diagram.
-This includes the River Tees corridor within the built-up area, from Bowesfield in the south to the boundary with Middlesbrough in the east.
-The Core Area also includes- North Shore, a key regeneration area, and Greater North Shore, a key regeneration area, together with Stockton town centre, extending to include the Mount Pleasant area in the north and towards Lustrum Beck in the west.
-The conurbation includes the remainder of the built up areas Stockton, Billingham, Thornaby, Yarm and Eaglescliffe, as shown on the Key Diagram. - 6.3 The spatial strategy will help to achieve many of the Government's sustainability objectives, in that it will: - Promote urban regeneration; - Improve access to jobs, health care, education, shops, leisure and community facilities, open space, sport and recreation; - Focus development in existing centres; - Promote the re-use of previously developed land at the heart of the Borough. - 6.4 This approach: - Reflects the approach set out in Regional Spatial Strategy, Regional Economic Strategy and Northern Way; - Supports the Tees Valley City Region Business Case; - Supports the concept of the Stockton-Middlesbrough Initiative, and development of a Green Blue Heart; - Will assist in implementing key aims of the Sustainable Community Strategy; - Supports the Council's Regeneration Strategy; - Support the regeneration of Stockton town centre; - Supports regeneration initiatives elsewhere in the conurbation. - 6.5 Stockton Borough has an abundance of unused or under-utilised previously developed land, focused mainly within the river corridor, a legacy of industrial decline in the second half of the twentieth century.
+This includes the River Tees corridor within the built-up area, from the Bowesfield in the south to the boundary with Middlesbrough in the east.
+The Core Area also includes the North Shore, a key regeneration site, and its environs, together with Stockton town centre, extending to include the Mount Pleasant area in the north and towards Lustrum Beck in the west.
+The conurbation includes remainder of the built up areas Stockton, Billingham, Thornaby, Yarm and Eaglescliffe, as shown on the Key Diagram. - 6.3 The spatial strategy will help to achieve many of the Government's sustainability objectives, in that it will: - Promote urban regeneration; - Improve access to jobs, health care, education, shops, leisure and community facilities, open space, sport and recreation; - Focus development in existing centres; - Promote the re-use of previously developed land at the heart of the Borough. - 6.4 This approach: - Reflects the approach set out in Regional Spatial Strategy for the North East, Regional Economic Strategy and Northern Way; - Supports the Tees Valley City Region Business Case; - Supports the concept of the Stockton-Middlesbrough Initiative, and development of a Green Blue Heart; - Will assist in implementing key aims of the Sustainable Community Strategy; - Supports the Council's Regeneration Strategy; - Support the regeneration of Stockton town centre; - Supports regeneration initiatives elsewhere in the conurbation. - 6.5 Stockton Borough has an abundance of unused or under-utilised previously developed land, focused mainly within the river corridor, a legacy of industrial decline in the second half of the twentieth century.
 By focusing development here and elsewhere within the urban area, the Council will be making best use of resources, thus minimising the need to make further allocations of greenfield land. - 6.6 Concentrating and mixing development within the conurbation will improve accessibility to jobs and services.
 An environment will be provided which is conducive to improving public transport services and reducing the need for the use of the private car.
-Investment will be focused to bring maximum benefit to the Borough.

-- 6.7 A comprehensive option appraisal of housing stock is to be undertaken.
+Investment will be focused to bring maximum benefit to the Borough. - 6.7 A comprehensive option appraisal of housing stock is to be undertaken.
 As part of this, the potential of future neighbourhood regeneration projects will be considered in relation to sites within Council ownership.
-The approach to be adopted will be consistent with the Government's Housing Green Paper "Homes for the future: more affordable, more sustainable", published in July 2007. - 6.8 The Tees Valley Local Housing Assessment 2008 and Strategic Housing Market Assessment identified a net annual shortfall in rural areas of 27 affordable homes a year 2008 - 2012.
-A Village Study is being carried out to identify the rural villages where it may appropriate to allow further development to maintain and enhance their role in serving the rural populationPlanning the Future of Rural Villages, a study of rural villages within the Borough has been completed.
-This underpins the Council's approach to housing proposals in rural areas.
+The approach to be adopted will be consistent with the Government's Housing Green Paper "Homes for the future: more affordable, more sustainable", published in July 2007.

+- 6.8 The Tees Valley Local Housing Assessment 2008 and Strategic Housing Market Assessment identified a net annual shortfall in rural areas of 27 affordable homes a year 2008 - 2012.
+A Village Study is being carried out to identify the rural villages where it may appropriate to allow further development to maintain and enhance their role in serving the rural population.
 Further information on the Council's approach to rural housing provision can be found in Policies 7 Housing Phasing and Distribution, and Policy 8 Housing Mix and Affordable Housing Provision.
 The latter will include reference to exception sites to provide affordable housing. - 6.9 Details of the distribution of housing numbers and employment land are given in Core Strategy Policies 4 and 7, Economic Regeneration and Housing respectively. - 6.10 The Council's spatial approach to providing development opportunities to meet future needs received general support from residents through the consultation process.
-Focusing within the urban area, particularly within the core, making best use of previously developed land was viewed by the majority of stakeholders as the best way to provide sustainable communities and access to services and facilities. - 6.11 The chemical industry at Seal Sands operates in close proximity toA close relationship exists between the chemical processing industries at Seal Sands and the Teesmouth and Cleveland Coast SPA and Ramsar site.
-The industries work in partnership with nature conservation interests through the Industry Nature Conservation Association, to facilitate discussion and achieve consensus on economic development where development proposals may impact upon the natural environment and protected nature conservation sites in particular.
-Policy 10 recognises this potential conflict, in paragraph 13.2 of the justification
+Focusing within the urban area, particularly within the core, making best use of previously developed land was viewed by the majority of stakeholders as the best way to provide sustainable communities and access to services and facilities.